-CONSTRUCTION LOAN - On June 27, 2017, the Meeting entered into a loan agreement with Sandy Spring Bank for construction financing.
-The loan, in the maximum amount of \$3,000,000, carries interest at a fixed rate of 4.35% per annum.
+On June 27, 2017, the Meeting entered into a loan agreement with Sandy Spring Bank for construction financing.
+On November 29, 2017, the Meeting entered into a loan modification agreement with Sandy Spring Bank to increase the maximum amount of the loan.
+The loan, in the maximum amount of \$3,600,000, carries interest at a fixed rate of 4.35% per annum.
 Payments of interest-only are due through and including December 1, 2018, with the option to extend the interest-only period to May 1, 2019.
 Upon construction completion, the outstanding loan balance will be converted to a term loan based upon an amortization of 25 years with required monthly principal and interest payments to be determined based on the final loan amount.
-Financing fees related to the loan are \$43,042.
+Financing fees related to the loan are \$54,017.
 The loan is secured by a First Deed of Trust and Assignment of Rents and Leases as well as an assignment of the brokerage account of at least \$300,000.
 The loan is due to mature on June 1, 2032 at which time any outstanding balance and unpaid interest will be due.
-As of June 30, 2017 and 2016, no funds have been drawn on the loan.
+As of June 30, 2018 and 2017, no funds have been drawn on the loan.